danielsobrado/CCDAK-Exam-Questions/Schema-Registry/Questions1.md

 3. Commit the offset of the problematic message using the consumer's commitSync() or commitAsync() method.
 This tells Kafka that the consumer has processed the message, even though it couldn't deserialize it.
 4. Continue consuming the next message.

-By committing the offset of the problematic message, the consumer acknowledges that it has processed the message and moves on to the next one.
+- B. committing the offset of the problematic message, the consumer acknowledges that it has processed the message and moves on to the next one.
 This prevents the consumer from getting stuck on the same message indefinitely.

 However, it's important to note that skipping messages should be done with caution and only after careful consideration.
 Skipping messages means losing data, so it's crucial to have proper error handling and monitoring in place to detect and investigate such incidents.